-1.5.2 Recognition and measurement
+Recognition and measurement

-The Company recognises a financial asset in its statement of financial position when it becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are recognised on settlement date, which is the date on which an asset is delivered to or by the Company.
-Any change in fair value for the asset to be received is recognised between the trade date and settlement date in respect of assets which are carried at fair value in accordance with the measurement rules applicable to the respective financial assets.
+The company recognised a financial asset in its statement of financial position when it became a party to the contractual provisions of the instrument.
+Regular way purchases and sales of financial assets were recognised on settlement date, which is the date on which the company commits to purchase or sell the asset.

-Financial assets are initially recognised at fair value plus transaction costs.
-Available-for-sale financial assets are subsequently carried at fair value.
-Loans and receivables are subsequently carried at amortised cost using the effective interest method.
-Amortised cost is the initial measurement amount adjusted for the amortisation of any difference between the initial and maturity amounts using the effective interest method.
+Financial assets were initially recognised at fair value plus transaction costs.
+Available-for-sale financial assets were subsequently carried at fair value.
+Loans and receivables were subsequently carried at amortised cost using the effective interest method.
+Amortised cost was the initial measurement amount adjusted for the amortisation of any difference between the initial and maturity amounts using the effective interest method.

-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership or has not retained control of the asset.
+Financial assets were derecognised when the rights to receive cash flows from the financial assets had expired or had been transferred and the company had transferred substantially all risks and rewards of ownership or had not retained control of the asset.